 In the UK, the minimum leave allowance is 28 days, or 5.6 weeks, a year.
-This includes 8 bank holidays, on which employees may be required to take the day off or be available to work – depending on their terms of employment.
+Annual holiday entitlement in the UK is governed by statutory annual leave requirements, and the statutory minimum is 5.6 weeks paid annual leave.
+This includes 8 bank holidays, on which employees may be required to take the day off or be available to work – depending on their terms of employment and whether bank holidays are included in statutory holiday entitlement as specified in the employment contract.

 Now, while some companies are happy to simply offer the legally required holiday allowance, feeling that it’s sufficient (especially compared to the US, where there’s no legal minimum).
 However, offering your staff more annual leave than the legal minimum is as beneficial for you as it is for your staff; here’s why: